1ttp/autohitter/README.md

  It's not for real use and includes obvious indicators to avoid confusion.
  # Features
 Auto-fills  details (e.g., "Name123" CVVs, random names).
-Captcha solver with images .Button auto-clicker with delay timing.Works on Chrome/Kiwi browsers via unpacked extension.InstallationDownload ZIP from Releases.Open Chrome://extensions (PC) or Kiwi (mobile).Enable Developer mode, then "Load unpacked" and select the folder.
+Captcha solver with images.Button auto-clicker with delay timing.Works on Chrome/Kiwi browsers via unpacked extension.InstallationDownload ZIP from Releases.Open Chrome://extensions (PC) or Kiwi (mobile).Enable Developer mode, then "Load unpacked" and select the folder.
  # Usage
 Pin the extension popup.Input BINs, CCs, usernames.